Rafael-Rueda/tdocs7/README.md

 # TDocs7

-MCP Server para busca inteligente em documentação com estratégia RAG-like.
+MCP Server for intelligent documentation search with RAG-like strategy.

-## O que faz?
+## What does it do?

-O TDocs7 é um servidor [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) que permite que assistentes de IA (como Claude) busquem informações em sua documentação de forma inteligente.
+TDocs7 is an [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) server that allows AI assistants (like Claude) to intelligently search your documentation.

-- Carrega documentação de uma URL configurada
+- Loads documentation from a configured URL
-- Divide o conteúdo em chunks semânticos
+- Splits content into semantic chunks
-- Busca e rankeia os trechos mais relevantes
+- Searches and ranks the most relevant excerpts
-- Retorna resultados formatados para o assistente
+- Returns formatted results to the assistant

-## Instalacao
+## Installation

-### Via npx (recomendado)
+### Via npx (recommended)

-Nao precisa instalar nada.
-Configure diretamente no seu cliente MCP.
+No installation required.
+Configure directly in your MCP client.

 ### Via npm (global)